Republic of Serbia (1992–2006): Federation

-The Yugoslav Wars resulted in a failing economy in Serbia due to sanctions, hyperinflaton, and anger at the federal presidency of Milošević.
+The Yugoslav Wars resulted in a failing economy in Serbia due to sanctions, hyperinflation, and anger at the federal presidency of Milošević.
 The wars and their aftermath saw the rise of Serbian ultranationalist parties, such as the Serbian Radical Party led by Vojislav Šešelj, who in his rhetoric, promoted the idea of Serbs continuing to live in a single state. Šešelj participated in the ethnic Serbian campaign against Croats and Bosniaks during the Yugoslav Wars. Šešelj was twice arrested in 1994 and 1995 by the Yugoslav government, but eventually became Vice-President of Serbia from 1998 to 2000.
 In 2000, Serbian citizens protested against elections when Milošević refused to stand down from the Yugoslav Presidency following elections as allegations of voter fraud existed.
 Milošević was ousted on 5 October 2000, and officially resigned the following day.
 He was later arrested in 2001 by federal authorities for alleged corruption whilst in power but was soon transferred to The Hague to face war crimes charges.

 After the overthrow of Milošević, Vojislav Koštunica became the President of Yugoslavia.
 In 2002, Milošević's ally, Serbian President Milutinović resigned, thus ending twelve years of some form of the political leadership of the Socialist Party of Serbia over the republic.
 Boris Tadić of the Democratic Party replaced Milutinović.